umegaya/lua-aws/README.md

 ## Installing

-unfortunately there is no rockspec so please copy them directory like /usr/local/share/lua/5.1/ manually.
+now there is no rockspec so please copy them directory like /usr/local/share/lua/5.1/ manually.

 ## Usage

-need to add ${lua-aws path}/lib to package.path.

 see test/ec2.lua